HIPAA Compliance Without the Headache

 How UpGuard Can Help You Comply with this HIPAA Security Rule

-UpGuard allows all third-party vendors to keep a repository of all relevant security documentation in a Shared Profile, including completed Business Associate Agreements, helping you track their security efforts against their assurances of PHI safety.
+UpGuard allows all third-party vendors to keep a repository of all relevant security documentation in a Trust Page (formerly Shared Profile), including completed Business Associate Agreements, helping you track their security efforts against their assurances of PHI safety.

 Request a free demo of UpGuard >